Frequently Asked Questions about

 Subdivision applications: City of Edmonton staff have been asked many times over the past year to post Subdivision Applications, because of the large number of lots being split across the city.
 However, staff have refused to post subdivision information.

 Q: Is there an appeal process for variances?

-The Board can only vary the Zoning Bylaw if the variance does not “unduly interfere with the amenities of the neighbourhood; or materially interfere with or affect the use, enjoyment or value of neighbouring properties.”
+The SDAB is bound by the MGA, not the Edmonton Zoning Bylaw.
+Different rules apply.
+The SDAB can vary any part of the Zoning Bylaw – including rules the Development Officer is not allowed to vary – if, in the SDAB’s opinion, the variance does not “unduly interfere with the amenities of the neighbourhood; or materially interfere with or affect the use, enjoyment or value of neighbouring properties.”

 Construction Site Practices